 Looking for a warm and comforting bowl of soup for a cold day?
-Here’s a recipe for a great creamy corn chowder put together without cream and with corn I froze from the overload this summer, potatoes from Farmer Paul, and local bacon from Dickson’s at Chelsea Market (my new favorite amazing bacon).
-It’s from Saveur with tweaks.
+After all this snow, the Accidental Locavore definitely was!
+Here’s a recipe for a great creamy corn chowder put together in less than 45 minutes, with corn I froze from the overload this summer and my own bacon.
 Serves 4.

 - 4 strips bacon cut into 1/2″ lardons (strips)

 - 2 cups corn kernels (from 4 ears of corn if you have fresh)

 - 2 tablespoons butter (could be less if your bacon renders a lot of fat)

 - 1 small onion finely chopped

 - 3 cups milk

 - 2-3 medium new potatoes peeled and cut into 1/2″ cubes

 - Salt and pepper

 - 1 small jalapeno pepper (optional), seeded and finely diced